 We plan and implement effective grassroots campaigns within our community to increase the visibility of REALTORS® and our priorities.

 The advocacy efforts of SCRAR are overseen by Kim Clark, our Government Affairs Director.
 Kim provides timely and objective advice to the Association Board of Directors about the advocacy of local government issues and proposed legislation that will impact REALTORS® and our communities.
 The Association Board of Directors interviews advocates and opponents of local ballot initiatives, and with input from our GAD, determines which measures to support, oppose or abstain from taking positions.
 The same process is used to fund local candidate campaigns using the local portion of RPAC funds.

 To play, press and hold the enter key.
 To stop, release the enter key.

 The association works on behalf of our members to monitor the local, state and national politics for any issues that may impact private property rights, homeowners and our members business.

 REALTORS® Political Action Committee

-What RPAC is all about?
+What is RPAC?